Skip to cookie consent Skip to main content

 Fellows will complete an innovative scholarly project such as a systematic review, case report, or original research project.
 The project should be suitable for publication in the clinical informatics literature.

-Clinical Care
+Clinical care

 Fellows are expected to incorporate some level of part-time medicine practice or exposure during the fellowship to maintain their clinical skills.
 Variations based on track are described below.

-Fellowship Tracks
+Fellowship tracks

 The combined fellowship track is a two-year program in which the clinical informatics fellowship is combined with another one-year fellowship.
-This track is currently only open to pathology trainees.
+This track is open to pathology trainees.
 Concurrent training with Clinical Informatics is allowed by the American Board of Pathology (ABP) and the ACGME, and a fellow successfully completing this track would qualify for dual certification in clinical informatics and another ACGME-accredited pathology subspecialty with only two years of training rather than three years.
 The Clinical Informatics fellowship may also be combined with a non-ACGME accredited fellowship.

 Program scope